zynayumi/libzynayumi/README.md

 ## TODO

+- [ ] Improve parameter mapping (use quadratic scale or such when needed)
 - [ ] Fix click in release
 - [ ] Improve YM2149 vs AY-3-8910 emulation (set clock rate)
 - [ ] Support any sample rate (not just 44100)